Attorney at Law

 Fax: (214) 520-1181

-Laura Baughman’s position at Baron & Budd calls upon her to exercise her knowledge as an attorney and a civil engineer.
+Laura Baughman’s position at Baron & Budd calls upon her to exercise her knowledge as an attorney and environmental engineer.

 University of Texas School of Law (J.D., with honors, 1994)

 The Cooper Union for the Advancement of Science & Art (M.E.
 1992, B.S.
 1990)

 United States Court of Appeals for the Second Circuit